 The first of the Nordic Talks series, this panel explores how fine dining pivoted during the COVID-19 pandemic, serving households that are food insecure or adopting new business models.
 COVID-19 pandemic lockdowns, curfews, quarantines, and stay-at-home orders exacted a heavy toll on fine dining restaurants.
 However, creative chefs and resilient restauranteurs responded swiftly with innovative solutions to continue serving the public.

-This panel investigates how companies in the Nordic countries and the United States demonstrate their commitment to sustainable strategies to minimize waste.
-In recent years, Nordic restaurants and companies have catalyzed conversations about environmental sustainability with special consideration paid to the selection of ingredients and the development of sustainable packaging.
+This panel investigates how companies in the Nordic countries and the United States demonstrate their commitment to sustainable strategies to maximize growth and minimize waste.
+In recent years, Nordic restaurants and companies have catalyzed conversations about environmental sustainability with special consideration paid to the growth and selection of ingredients and the development of sustainable packaging.
 How have Nordic and American companies risen to these challenges?

 Preventing the Collapse of Colonies: Saving Bees and the Global Food Supply | July 17, 2pm PST